 Andrew Otis is the author of a book on the first newspaper in Asia, Hicky’s Bengal Gazette.
 Andrew has been drawn to history not just in the way it can preserve information but how the reader can be transported into another world, and other lives.

 He was a Fulbright-Nehru Researcher & Critical Language Enhancement Award recipient for Bangla and lived in Kolkata from August 2013 to December 2014.
 His project was the, “Early Press in India and the Bengal Renaissance.”
 Andrew has used his research as the basis for his book.
-Andrew’s research has been featured in The Telegraph and Business Economics Magazine.
+Andrew’s research has been featured in Mid-Day India, The Telegraph and Business Economics Magazine.

 Andrew is a 2011 graduate of the University of Rochester, B.A.
 History and Political Science.
 He studied abroad in South Africa and India, and worked on his student newspaper, The Campus Times, as well as University of Cape Town’s student newspaper, The Varsity.
 In 2011, Andrew worked briefly as an English Teacher in South Korea before researching British colonial newspapers at the British Library in London under the Phi Beta Kappa O’Hern Scholarship.
 In 2012, Andrew worked as an intern with All Things Considered-Opinion at National Public Radio.
 He later lived in Colombo, Sri Lanka where he worked in tourism for Discover Borderlands, before moving to Kolkata to pursue his Fulbright research.